KiltedCode/khandaria-campaign/sessions/2023/2023-08-23-party-palace-time.md

 # August 23, 2023 - Party Palace Time

-`Guros` was invited but turned down because knew was expected to do so
+`Gurrus` was invited but turned down because knew was expected to do so
 too close to the battle

 plan to do **sending** then **true seeing**
 plan is excuse that if caught, blame on ninjas
 is a truth from `Qa'dat`, just not whole truth

-Go see `Halbir` to see if can have telepathic bond without him in it
+Go see `Halber` to see if can have telepathic bond without him in it
 use ninja excuse
 says no time for big spell, many people needs more time, one hour
 only 5
-`Guros`, `Faleor`, `Pylia`, `Belsaran`, `Lucy`
+`Gurrus`, `Faleor`, `Pylia`, `Belsaran`, `Lucy`
 casts now and will last over 2 hours
-`Halbir` asks now that I can speak what are you up to?
+`Halber` asks now that I can speak what are you up to?
 play off that want to be prepared in case of anyone attempting anything at gathering of adventurers
 then speaks to `Lucy` directly
 she says it is about hidden enemy, so not full truth but result is the same
-`Halbir` argues he should know because should make his paladins ready
+`Halber` argues he should know because should make his paladins ready
 says that if wrong, should not act
 says I think you will approve of us in the end
 asks to be told immediately